A set of MaxTrax will keep you sane on sand

 It's always safe to travel with another vehicle, bonus points if your mate has a winch.
 But if not, never fear; snatch straps are a quick and easy way to get a buried vehicle back in action, although are not suitable for mud as it creates way too much suction.
 A snatch is a kinetic (or stretchy) piece of bound webbing.
 It's attached via shackles to a recovery vehicle on one end and the stricken vehicle on the other.
 When the recovery vehicle moves away, the snatch strap stretches, loads up with kinetic energy and applies that force to pluck the stuck vehicle from its peril.

-Snatch block, shackle and snatch strap
+Snatch block, shackle and tree trunk protector

 Snatch strap connected to tow-hitch using the hitch pin